-- (i) Candidates should possess a local first degree plus teacher training in primary education, or equivalent qualifications (for special schools, and have successfully completed a course of training in special education recognised by the Permanent Secretary).
+- (b) Direct Appointment - (i) Candidates should possess a local first degree plus teacher training in primary education, or equivalent qualifications (for special schools, and have successfully completed a course of training in special education recognised by the Permanent Secretary).
 They should also fulfill all the requirements set for normal promotion to this rank.
 The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. - (ii) Starting from the 2000/01 school year, new school Principals and deputy heads should be limited to candidates holding a local first degree plus teacher training in primary (and special education in the case of special schools), or equivalent qualifications.

-Either as the Principal of a primary school with 11 or less classes, or as the deputy head of a primary school with 12 or more classes.
+Type of Work:Primary SchoolsEither as the Principal of a primary school with 11 or less classes, or as the deputy head of a primary school with 12 or more classes.